umass-cs-230/230-lab-cache/README.md

 In the folder you just downloaded, you will find two C files, `example.c` and `debug_calc.c`, which is reused from the `gdb` lab with a few changes.
-The instructor will demonstrate the use of `valgrind` on `example.c`, and you will repeat the experiments on `debug_calc.c` and answer some associated questions on Gradescope.
+The instructor will demonstrate the use of Valgrind on `example.c`, and you will repeat the experiments on `debug_calc.c` and answer some associated questions on Gradescope.

-Many tools are included in `valgrind`.
+Many tools are included in Valgrind.
 We will cover two in this lab: Memcheck and Lackey.

 # Memcheck